Kong Gateway can be deployed in four different modes:

 Konnect is the fastest way to get started when using Kong Gateway.
-It allows you to deploy your own data planes (DP) to handle customer traffic without needing to deploy your own control plane (CP) or database.
+It allows you to deploy your own data plane nodes (DP) to handle customer traffic without needing to deploy your own control plane (CP) or database.

-Konnect is a hybrid mode deployment, where Kong host the control plane for you.
-This means that you get all of the benefits of a hybrid mode deployment without needing to run multiple nodes yourself.
+Konnect is a hybrid mode deployment, where Kong hosts the control plane for you.
+This means that you get all of the benefits of a hybrid mode deployment without needing to run multiple control plane nodes yourself.

 Configuration changes can be made using the Konnect UI and configuration wizards, or applied in an automated way using decK.

-As with hybrid mode, your data planes will continue to process traffic even if the control plane is offline.
+As with self-managed hybrid mode, your data plane nodes will continue to process traffic even if the control plane is offline.
 In addition, you no longer need to worry about securing the control plane because Kong Gateway does it for you.

-Finally, Konnect supports runtime groups, which allows you to segment your configuration in any way that you need.
+Finally, Konnect supports cloud-managed control planes and control plane groups, which allows you to segment your configuration in any way that you need.
 It could be by business unit, or environment.
 Achieving this using hybrid mode requires you to deploy one control plane per segment, while Konnect allows you to manage multiple configuration sets through the same UI and API.

 Get started with Konnect for free today.

-In this mode, Kong Gateway nodes in a cluster are split into two roles: control plane
+In hybrid mode, Kong Gateway nodes in a cluster are split into two roles: control plane

 (CP), where configuration is managed and the Admin API is served from, and data